-- A. Review procedures.
+A. Review procedures.
 After the Agency has accepted an application for filing, the proposed project shall be reviewed in compliance with the California Environmental Quality Act (CEQA) and the County Environmental Impact Report Guidelines.
-See Figure 4-1 (Review Authority). - B. Environmental determinations.
-Environmental determinations shall be made by the Director in compliance with the County Environmental Impact Report Guidelines and the California Environmental Quality Act.
+See Figure 4-1 (Review Authority).